 Some computers have built-in functionality to encrypt your hard drive.
 This will ensure that your personal data is safe even if your device is physically stolen.
 Computers running Windows 10 Pro can enable Bitlocker, and those running MacOS Lion or later can enable FileVault.

-NOTE: It is very important that when enabling device encryption that you securely store your recovery key.
+NOTE: It is very important when enabling device encryption that you securely store your recovery key.
 Having access to your recovery key means that you'll always have access to your data in case you are locked out.

 Enable Find My Device for MacOS